saintaardvark/landle/README.md

 ## Test data

-If you want to use test data for working offline, fetch it like so:
+If you want test data for the "-d" option , fetch it like so:

     wget https://api.github.com/users/[username]/starred -O user.starred.json
     wget https://api.github.com/users/[username]/repos -O user.repos.json

-Then supply the "-d" option.
+Then you can work offline.

 ## Dependencies